Apodini/ApodiniMigrator/README.md

 [![Build and Test](https://github.com/Apodini/ApodiniMigrator/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/Apodini/ApodiniMigrator/actions/workflows/build-and-test.yml)
 [![codecov](https://codecov.io/gh/Apodini/ApodiniMigrator/branch/develop/graph/badge.svg?token=5MMKMPO5NR)](https://codecov.io/gh/Apodini/ApodiniMigrator)

 `ApodiniMigrator` is a Swift package that performs several automated tasks, to migrate client applications after a Web Service publishes a new version that contains breaking changes.
 The tasks include automated generation of an intermediary client library that contains all required components to establish a client-server communication.
 Furthermore, `ApodiniMigrator` is able to automatically generate a machine-readable migration guide in either `json` or `yaml` format, that describes the changes between two subsequent Web API versions, and includes auxiliary migrating actions.
-By means of the migration guide, `ApodiniMigrator` can automatically migrate the intermadiary client library, ensuring therefore the compatibility with the new Web API version.
+By means of the migration guide, `ApodiniMigrator` can automatically migrate the intermediary client library, ensuring therefore the compatibility with the new Web API version.
 It is part of [**Apodini**](https://github.com/Apodini/Apodini), a composable framework to build Web Services in using Swift.

 ## Requirements